eonist/eonist.github.io/_posts/_temp/_2017-09-22-researching-the-hidden.md

 3. Are there related similar theories?
 The lack of related information is usually an indicator that there is no answer to this question or that its an undiscovered gem waiting to be found.
 Try to be realistic, most likely there just isn't an answer if there is little related information.

 4. Try isolated experiments to make your mind more absorbent to the correct hunches.
+It's all a process of elimination and the more things you can eliminate that it isn't the easier it will be to piece together the final solution.
+One less unknown at the time.

 5. Try for the simplest cases.
 Do mini experiments to confirm or disconfirm hunches. `Disconfirm: show that (a belief or hypothesis) is not or may not be true.`